junpeea/COVID-PM-STZINB/README.md

 Table 1.
 Summary statistics for the four regions

 ![](./Paper_work/Table3.PNG) <br>
-TABLE 3.
+Table 3.
 Point estimates and 95\% credible intervals of the fixed effects for the expected COVID-19 death counts

 ![](./Paper_work/Figure2.PNG) <br>
 Figure2.
 Visualization of time-averged probability at COVID-death risk for the four regions